openshift-kni/lifecycle-agent/docs/precache-plugin.md

 - `NicePriority`: Nice priority for pre-caching, affecting process scheduling.
 - `IoNiceClass`: I/O scheduling class for pre-caching (0: none, 1: realtime, 2: best-effort, 3: idle).
 - `IoNicePriority`: I/O nice priority for pre-caching.
+- `EnvVars`: A list of container spec environment variables to be set in the job definition.

 ### 2. ConfigMap Generation